TL; DR: Creating an Agile Community of Practice

 So far, I have not yet witnessed open pushback from an organization about the creation of an agile community of practice.
 More likely, you will encounter complacency or ignorance at the management level.
 Sometimes, the budgeting process will be utilized – willingly or not – to impede the creation of a community.

 But even when you are financially restrained, there is still enough room to move the agile community of practice ahead.
 There are several services available for free that provide video conferencing and hosting, blogs, event organization, or newsletter services.
 In my experience, it is less a question of available funds, but you need to overcome your anxiety and get going without waiting for written approval from whomever.
-Assuming accountability as an agile practitioner by starting a community and thus moving the transition forward sounds agile to me.
+Assuming responsibility as an agile practitioner in general and a Scrum Master in particular by starting a community and moving the transition forward sounds like authentic servant leadership to me.

 Creating an Agile Community of Practice — Conclusion